shsagir/play-area-sync/docs/worker-pro.md

 In addition the CPU resources available scale linear with the amount of memory: a plan with 512 MB memory has access to four times the CPU time as a plan with 128 MB memory.

 The memory limit is for all jobs combined.
 For *Worker L* plans and above, there's also a default soft limit of 1024 MB memory per job to ensure there's enough for all concurrently running jobs - this can be overriden with `ini_set('memory_limit', xxxxM');` up to your Worker plan limit.
-The amount of configurable jobs is based on the average usage we have seen on our platform.
-Mind that resources needs for each application can vary largely, depending on what each particular job is doing.
-It is not unheard of for a single job to consume beyond 512 MB when doing extremely memory intensive tasks.
+The number of configurable jobs is based on the average usage we have seen on our platform.
+Resources needed for each application can vary largely, depending on what each particular job is doing.
+It's not unheard of for a single job to consume beyond 512 MB when doing extremely memory intensive tasks.
 In this case you need to select a plan accordingly.

 * See the [specs page](http://www.fortrabbit.com/specs#worker) for limits.